SalesforceAIResearch/xLAM/README.md

 | xLAM-v0.1-r           | 46.7B          | 32k            | Mar.
 18, 2024 |General,  Function-calling | [🤗 Link](https://huggingface.co/Salesforce/xLAM-v0.1-r) | -- |

-If you already know [Mixtral](https://huggingface.co/mistralai/), [xLAM](https://huggingface.co/collections/Salesforce/xlam-models-65f00e2a0a63bbcd1c2dade4) series are a significant upgrade and better at many things including general tasks and function calling.
+[xLAM](https://huggingface.co/collections/Salesforce/xlam-models-65f00e2a0a63bbcd1c2dade4) series are significant better at many things including general tasks and function calling.
 For the same number of parameters, the model have been fine-tuned across a wide range of agent tasks and scenarios, all while preserving the capabilities of the original model.

 For example, xLAM-v0.1-r represents the version 0.1 of the Large Action Model series, with the "-r" indicating it's tagged for research.